-As a review, mechanical vibration is usually characterized in terms of acceleration.
+Mechanical vibration is usually characterized in terms of acceleration.
 The main reason is that acceleration is easier to measure than velocity or displacement, in the context of vibration.

 Acceleration time histories may be converted to power spectral density functions for the purpose of deriving test specifications.
-A typical example is the MIL-STD-1540C acceptance level is shown in Figure 1 and in Table 1.
+A typical example is the MIL-STD-1540C acceptance level as shown in Figure 1 and in Table 1.